This quarter (April 1, 2017- June 30, 2017), the Chase Freedom 5% categories are grocery stores (not including Walmart and Target) and drugstores.

 Overview of the Chase Freedom Credit Card

 For anyone not familiar with this card, the Chase Freedom credit card is a great no annual fee card that earns you points that can be indirectly transferred to frequent flyer and hotel loyalty programs.
 Chase Freedom is technically a cash back card only and points earned using the Chase Freedom cannot be directly transferred to airlines and hotel programs.
-However, if you have a Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred or Ink Plus card you can transfer your points from your Chase Freedom account to one of those cards and then from there to the various Ultimate Rewards travel partners.
+However, if you have a Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred or Ink Plus card you can transfer or combine your points from your Chase Freedom account to one of those cards and then from there to the various Ultimate Rewards travel partners.
+See related post How To Combine or Transfer Chase Ultimate Rewards Points Between Accounts.

 While the Chase Freedom® normally offers 1% cash back on all purchases, every quarter there are certain bonus categories for which you can earn 5% cash back on up to $1,500 spent in bonus categories each quarter.
 This means if you spend the full $1,500 each quarter in those 5 percent categories you can earn a total of 30,000 points a year (6,000 points + extra 24,000 bonus points).